faide/py3o.template/docs/source/templating.rst

 Data Dictionnary
 ~~~~~~~~~~~~~~~~

 If you are a developper and want to provide some kind of raw document for your users, it is a good idea to create all the relevent user variables yourself.
-This is what we call in our jargon creating the data dictionnary.
+This is what we call in our jargon creating the data dictionary.

 This is especially important because the variable names (eg: py3o.variable.attribute) are linked to your code.
 And remember that your users do not have access to the code.